-Which legislation governs the collaboration of the pharmaceutical industry with health-care professionals?
-Do different rules apply regarding physicians in the in-patient and outpatient sector?
+8 Which legislation governs the collaboration of the pharmaceutical industry with healthcare professionals?
+Do different rules apply regarding physicians in the in-patient and outpatient sectors?

-There are several bodies of law that refer in general terms to the relationship between the pharmaceutical industry and the health-care professionals, including the HL, the HLR concerning advertising and the HL Regulations concerning sanitary control of activities, establishments, products and services.
+There are several bodies of law that refer in general terms to the relationship between the pharmaceutical industry and the healthcare professionals, including the HL, the HLR concerning advertising and the HL Regulations concerning sanitary control of activities, establishments, products and services.
 The Code of GPP sets forth guidelines for promotional activities.
 Public institutions usually have their own particular guidelines.
-These regulations apply to both physicians in the in-patient and outpatient sector.
+These regulations apply to both physicians in the in-patient and outpatient sectors.

-9 What are the main rules and principles applying to the collaboration of the pharmaceutical industry with health-care professionals?
+9 What are the main rules and principles applying to the collaboration of the pharmaceutical industry with healthcare professionals?